 If your trading style is a bit more aggressive, you’ll want to go with Fidelity — the low trade cost and its online trading platform favors traders who are more hands-on.
 Actively managed funds are the service’s bread and butter, and over the last 10 years they’ve averaged an 8.40% ROI for investors as a result.

-Fidelity’s service-oriented approach makes it easy for more technologically savvy investors to get a lot out of their platform.
+Fidelity’s service-oriented approach makes it easy for more technologically savvy investors to harness all the tools and features that the platform has to offer.
 Fidelity focuses much more on its apps and trading platforms, putting the brokerage decisions directly in the client’s hands.
 The research capabilities of Fidelity’s interface alone make it more attractive to active investors.

 Traders who wish to be more conservative, however, might want to go with Vanguard.
 Most of the service’s mutual funds are index-based, which means they are not quite as actively managed by their advisors as you might think.
 If you want a slow, steady set of dividends that you can let others handle for you, Vanguard is your best option.